JsonMapper/JsonMapper/CONTRIBUTING.md

-composer integration-tests # For running the integration tests composer phpcbf            # For applying the correct code style (PSR-12) to the sources composer phpcs             # For scanning the sources for the correct style (PSR-12) being used composer phpstan           # For analysing the sources for potentional bugs
+composer integration-tests # For running the integration tests composer phpcbf            # For applying the correct code style (PSR-12) to the sources composer phpcs             # For scanning the sources for the correct style (PSR-12) being used composer phpstan           # For analysing the sources for potential bugs
 ```